Remington Rand: Colt M1911

-During World War II, Remington Rand produced 958,764 licensed copies of the M1911 pistol for the war effort between 1943–1945.
+During World War II, Remington Rand produced 958,764 licensed copies of the M1911 pistol for the war effort between 1943 and 1945.
 These were shipped to the Springfield Armory as each contract was fulfilled.
 Colt Manufacturing Company was unable to fulfill the demand and was assisted by Remington Rand, Singer Corporation, Union Switch & Signal, Remington Arms and the Ithaca Gun Company.
 After the war all contracts for the 1911A1 were cancelled.

 UNIVAC

-The UNIVAC I (UNIVersal Automatic Computer I) was the second commercial computer made in the United States.
+The UNIVAC I (Universal Automatic Computer I) was the second commercial computer made in the United States.

 It was designed principally by J. Presper Eckert and John Mauchly, the inventors of the ENIAC.
 Design work was begun by their company, Eckert–Mauchly Computer Corporation, and was completed after the company had been acquired by Remington Rand.
 (In the years before successor models of the UNIVAC I appeared, the machine was simply known as "the UNIVAC".)

 The first UNIVAC was delivered to the United States Census Bureau on March 31, 1951, and was dedicated on June 14 that year.
 The fifth machine (built for the U.S. Atomic Energy Commission) was used by CBS to predict the result of the 1952 U.S. presidential election.
 With a sample of 1% of the voting population it predicted Eisenhower's win.

-In 1949, Remington Rand designed the Remington Rand 409, a control panel programmed punched card calculator (but not introduced as a product until 1952 as the UNIVAC 60 then in 1953 as the UNIVAC 120 with double the memory).
+In 1949, Remington Rand designed the Remington Rand 409, a plugboard programmed punched card calculator (but not introduced as a product until 1952 as the UNIVAC 60 then in 1953 as the UNIVAC 120 with double the memory).

 They also sold punched card systems, beginning with the 1928 acquisition of the Powers Accounting Machine Company and ending in the 1950s.